supertree-toolkit/stk/doc/gui.rst

  * Help

 Of these, the File and STK Functions are most often used.
-More on these will be covered later, but briefly the File menu contains command to open and save data, plus import and export.
+More on these will be covered later, but briefly the File menu contains commands to open and save data, plus import and export data.
 The STK Functions menu contains all the STK-only functionality.

-The right click menu allows you to copy and paste elements (e.g. you can copy and past a source from the same or another file) and change how the data is visualised.
+The right click menu allows you to copy and paste elements (e.g. you can copy and past a source from the same or another file) and change how the data are visualised.
 These are covered later.

 Entering data
 -------------

-The best way of starting a new dataset is to import bibliographic file.
-The STK uses `bibtex format <http://www.bibtex.org/>`_, which is a common format and all decent reference managers can output, as can most journal websites.
+The best way to start a new dataset is to import a bibliographic file.
+The STK uses `bibtex format <http://www.bibtex.org/>`_, which is a common format and that all decent reference managers can output, as can most journal websites.
 We recommend using `JabRef <http://jabref.sourceforge.net/>`_, which is free, open source and available on most OS.
 We have tested the STK extensively with output from